philpagel/debian-headless/readme.md

 ## Installation

 Insert the USB stick (or CD) in the target system and power it up.
-Find out the IP adress of the machine (e.g. from the router/DHCP server).
+Find out the IP address of the machine (e.g. from the router/DHCP server).
 Alternatively, configure static IP in the preseed file.
 Once the system is up you should be able to ping it.
 Now log in and complete the installation: